Fire rips through large home near Gettysburg

-Fire ripped through a mansion on Pond Bank Road in Straban Township shortly before 8 a.m., Saturday.
+Fire ripped through a large home on Pond Bank Road in Straban Township shortly before 8 a.m., Saturday.

 Firefighters from more than a dozen Adams County fire companies and surrounding areas are on scene.